monthAndEclipse/realTimeApp/README.md

 # realTimeApp(for learning purpose)
-a real time chatroom applicaion using nodejs
+a real time chatroom applicaion using nodejs and mongodb